pvandervelde/mindvortex/drafts/2100-01-01-Software-development-pipeline-Design-robustness.md

       back to the team.
 If the pipeline just crashes it will be harder to figure out what went wrong thus slowing the team down
 - How do we achieve robustness
+  - Simple things:
+    - Execute the pipeline in your own workspace and only in your own workspace.
+The workspace is 'private' to the current pipeline step, no other processes should be working in the local workspace.
+This removes issues with unexpected changes to the file system
+    - Ensure that the workspace is clean before starting, for a known definition of clean.
+This way the pipeline step starts from a known state
+    - Do not depend on global (machine, container, network) state.
+Global state might change unexpectedly
+    - Mirror external sources and carefully control what is in the mirrors (leftpad anyone?)
+    - Ideally don't rely on caching.
+Pull data fresh from the local data store (packages etc.) each time.
+This prevents cache polution from being a problem
   - Extensive error handling, both for known cases (e.g. service offline) and general error handling for unexpected cases
   - Infrastructure: highly available services and graceful degradation